TRON-Bioinformatics/neofox/docs/source/03_02_output_data.md

 | Hex_alignment_score_MHCI                  | the alignment score by HEX for ` Best_affinity_MHCI_epitope `                                                                                                                                                                                                                                                   | HEX                               |
 | Hex_alignment_score_MHCII                 | the alignment score by HEX for ` Best_affinity_MHCII_epitope`                                                                                                                                                                                                                                                   | HEX                               |

-In addition, a log file with the suffix "*_neoantigen_candidates_annotated.log*" is always created.
+In addition, all logging output is appended to a log file with the suffix "*_neoantigen_candidates_annotated.log*".

 ### Tabular format